There are loads of festivals in February around the world for you to add to your bucket list. Something fun to look forward to after Christmas anyone?

 Who says you have to come down from your Christmas and New Year high once peak winter passes?
 There are plenty of festivals in February to keep the fun going.

 Before spring hits, indulge in more festivities wherever you happen to be!
 Your February festival calendar looks no less shabby than the rest of the year, even if it means travelling across the world to fill it.
+My list of February celebrations around the world will no doubt tempt you.

 Best Festivals in February